xmos/lib_src/README.rst

 Features
 ........

+ * Multi-rate Hi-Fi functionality:

    * Conversion between 44.1, 48, 88.2, 96, 176.4 and 192KHz input and output sample rates
    * 32 bit PCM input and output data in Q1.31 signed format
    * Optional output dithering to 24 bit using Triangular Probability Density Function (TPDF)
    * Optimized for xCORE-200 instruction set with dual-issue
    * Block based processing - Minimum 4 samples input per call, must be power of 2
    * Up to 10000 ppm sample rate ratio deviation from nominal rate (ASRC only)
- * Very high quality - SNR greater than 135db (ASRC) or 140db (SSRC), with THD of less than 0.0001% (reference 1KHz)
+   * Very high quality - SNR greater than 135db (ASRC) or 140db (SSRC), with THD of less than 0.0001% ( reference 1KHz)
    * Configurable number of audio channels per SRC instance
    * Reentrant library permitting multiple instances with differing configurations and channel count

+ * Synchronous fixed factor of 3 downsample and oversample functions with reduced resource requirements
  * No external components (PLL or memory) required

 Components